 For more in-depth information about this topic, we recommend:

 Stephen S. Stratton, Nicolò Paganini: His Life and Works (2015)

 Karl Heller, Antonio Vivaldi: The Red Priest of Venice (English ed.
 2003)

 Gary Tomlinson, Monteverdi and the End of the Renaissance (1990)

 At no additional cost to you, we will earn a commission if you make a purchase on Amazon after clicking through the links listed above.
 This will help support this Website.

-Italian for Musicians is a series of 3 videos, freely available on YouTube, where we provide a glossary of Italian music terminology, complete with English translation and examples, for the benefit of musicians and music lovers.
-An eBook will soon be available with additional terms, explanations, and indexes.
+Italian for Musicians is a series of 3 videos, freely available on YouTube and on this Website, where we provide a glossary of Italian music terminology with English translation and examples.
+A little book with many additional terms and explanations is available on Amazon.

 In our videos Learn Italian with Opera we analyse and explain beloved arias from the most popular works of the genre, to help opera enthusiasts to understand and better appreciate this amazing combination of language & music.